 The annual International Motorcycle Show (IMS) series is off to a great start with lots of new products and motorcycles women riders are excited about.
-The show kicked off in Long Beach, California, in November and traveled to New York City in December.
+The show kicked off in Long Beach, California, in November 2018 and traveled to New York City in December.
 The next one hits Denver for the first time January 17–19, and WRN will be there.
-Use code WRN20 to save $3 off admission and please come say hello to us in booth #1747.
+Please come say hello to us in booth #1747.

 An impressive number of exhibitors are bringing their motorcycle products and services to the show for all to experience.
 Women Riders Now (WRN) was on the floor in Long Beach to welcome our readers and showcase the Real Deal BMW R nineT custom motorcycle built by Theresa Contreras and the late Jessi Combs.
 And we are excited to display the “World’s Fastest BMW GS” in our booth in Denver!